Inspection Reports

 • Students who study A-Level qualifications attain excellent results.
 From starting points that the school assesses as broadly average, students achieve results that demonstrate good progress.
 The percentage of students achieving the top grades is significantly above national figures.

-• Most-able students achieve extremely well.
+• Most able students achieve extremely well.
 The results at advanced level especially are highly impressive.
 Leaders set challenging targets, which they have consistently met for number of years.
 The A-Level results the students achieve are extremely high in terms of attainment.

 • The vast majority of students make very good levels of development in their language and literacy skills.
 Students learn to read, write and understand in an additional language quickly.
 Students are able to access the material more easily in all subject areas as a result of the improvements in their English skills.
 This helps students to make good progress from their starting points.